SyDan/kiittnp/README.md

   The password input will be invisible to hide from bystanders.
   The user id and password are stored in "creds.txt" file in encoded format(can't be deciphered by Humans :P).
   The latest notice number is stored in "notice.txt" file.
-  The script is made according to current design of the website, in case the design of the website changes , script may or may not work , so modify accordingly.
+  The script is made according to current design of the website, in case the design of the website changes , the script may or may not work , so modify accordingly.